jumaluwati/Compliance_Checker/README.md

     ```

 2.  **⚙️ Configure Environment Variables:**
-    Create your local configuration file by copying the example:
+    *   First, copy the example file to create your local configuration:
         ```bash
         cp env.example .env
         ```
-    Open the newly created `.env` file and replace the placeholder values with your actual DNAC, ISE, and database credentials.
+    *   Open the newly created `.env` file and replace the placeholder values with your actual DNAC, ISE, and database credentials.
     *   *Note: The `.env` file is ignored by Git to ensure your credentials remain private.*

 3.  **🚀 Run the application:**